bluenote-1577/floria/README.md

 </p>
 <p align="center">
   <i>
-    A 1Mbp contig (Brevefilum fermentans) was automatically phased into two strains by floria in minutes.
+    A 1Mbp contig (Brevefilum fermentans) was automatically phased into two strains (top: y-axis is coverage).
 Only two strains are present with high HAPQ; spurious "haplosets" are given low HAPQ.
   </i>
 </p>